Nov 25, 2022

 In January 2020, it was announced that Tagrisso is not recommended, within its marketing authorization, for untreated locally advanced or metastatic EGFR mutation-positive NSCLC in adults in the UK.
 This recommendation is not intended to affect EGFR-non small cell lung cancer treatment with osimertinib, which was started in the NHS before this guidance was published.
 People having treatment outside this recommendation may continue without change to the funding arrangements in place for them before this guidance was published until they and their NHS clinician consider it appropriate to stop.

-In addition to this, in September 2016, Tagrisso received an Unfavorable decision from IQWiG (Germany) for Locally advanced or metastatic EGFR T790M mutation-positive NSCLC.
-Furthermore, contrary to the above-mentioned HTA bodies, Haute Autorité de santé (HAS) France announced a favorable decision for Tagrisso in September 2016.
+In addition to this, in September 2016, TAGRISSO received an Unfavorable decision from IQWiG (Germany) for Locally advanced or metastatic EGFR T790M mutation-positive NSCLC.
+Furthermore, contrary to the above-mentioned HTA bodies, Haute Autorité de santé (HAS) France announced a favorable decision for TAGRISSO in September 2016.
+In Sept 2024, the European Medicines Agency’s CHMP has recommended AstraZeneca’s TAGRISSO (osimertinib) for approval in the EU to treat locally advanced, unresectable non-small cell lung cancer (NSCLC).
+Before that, in July 2024, AstraZeneca received Health Canada’s Notice of Compliance for TAGRISSO, in combination with pemetrexed and platinum-based chemotherapy, to treat EGFR-mutated lung cancer.

 Besides this, Abbvie is investigating their drug candidate, Telisotuzumab vedotin (ABBV-399), an antibody-drug conjugate targeting c-Met, a tyrosine receptor kinase that is overexpressed in NSCLC tumors.
 Currently, the drug has no regulatory approvals, and studies to determine its safety and efficacy are underway.
 In January 2022, Abbvie announced that US FDA had granted Breakthrough Therapy Designation to investigational telisotuzumab vedotin (Teliso-V) for treating patients with advanced/metastatic EGFR wild type NSCLC.
-The Phase II study LUMINOSITY (M14-239) is ongoing, and the Phase III study TeliMET NSCLC-01 (M18-868) is planned to begin in the first half of 2022.
 As per the presentation, this is the first Breakthrough Therapy Designation for an AbbVie for solid tumor investigational therapy.
+Topline results from the Phase II LUMINOSITY trial of telisotuzumab vedotin (Teliso-V) in patients with c-Met overexpression and EGFR wild type advanced/metastatic nonsquamous NSCLC showed an overall response rate of 35% in c-Met High patients and 23% in c-Met Intermediate patients, as per independent central review (ICR).

 In January 2022, the AK112 trial was initiated to treat NSCLC.
-The trial will be performed as a randomized, Double-Blind, Multicenter trial to compare AK112 Plus Pemetrexed and Carboplatin to Placebo Plus Pemetrexed and Carboplatin in Patients with Locally Advanced or Metastatic Non-Squamous Non-Small Cell Lung Cancer (NSCLC) Harboring.
+The trial will be performed as a randomized, double-blind, multicenter study to compare AK112 plus pemetrexed and carboplatin to placebo plus pemetrexed and carboplatin in patients with locally advanced or metastatic non-squamous non-small cell lung cancer (NSCLC).

 NSCLC is still one of the major global concerns due to its high incident patient population and death rates.
-There is currently a list of approved drugs for NSCLC; however, a patient population with unknown mutations may not benefit significantly from the available EGFR-non small cell lung cancer treatment choices.
+There is currently a list of approved NSCLC treatment drugs; however, a patient population with unknown mutations may not benefit significantly from the available EGFR-non small cell lung cancer treatment choices.
 There is a scope for improvement and major medical unmet needs associated with NSCLC.

 The previously untreated EGFR mutation-positive metastatic NSCLC was demonstrated in a randomized, multicenter, double-blind, active-controlled trial (FLAURA [NCT02296125]).
 The use of osimertinib in the frontline setting had increased quite rapidly in the few months after the FLAURA data were released and was expected to continue for a while.